utahrobotics/lunadev-2025/embedded/actuator/README.md

 4. You should be able to control the actuator using [this.](https://github.com/matthewashton-k/actuator-controller)

 All logs are sent over the probe and are displayed by probe-run when you call cargo run.

+Lift actuator length in meters is sent over tty every 500 ms as a little endian encoded f64.

+to control the bucket or the lift send a serialized ActuatorCommand from embedded common over tty.